Basket Case 2: Reception

 The staff of Variety called Basket Case 2 "a hilarious genre spoof" that pays homage to the 1932 film Freaks.
 Kevin Thomas of the Los Angeles Times complimented the film's atmosphere, which he felt was aided by the cinematography and score, and highlighted Ross and Van Hentenryck's performances.
 He wrote that Basket Case 2 "has everything it needs to become the cult film that its 1982 predecessor has been: outrageous dark humor, bizarre horror, driving energy and genuine pathos."

 Joe Kane of the New York Daily News gave the film a mostly positive review, commending its "dark wit" and exploration of Duane and Belial's romantic pursuits.
 He wrote that, "While the interior-bound sequel lacks the original's sleazy Times Square ambience, and most of the flick's secondary freaks are more whimsical than menacing in design [...]
 Basket Case 2 stacks up as fun fear fare for Basket Case cultists, fright-film fans and adventurous viewers of every stripe."
 The New York Times Caryn James wrote, "As cheap horror spoofs go, this one isn't all bad", but lamented a perceived deviation from an initial "tongue-in-cheek approach" as the film progresses, writing, "Twenty minutes or so into the movie, there is very little left to surprise you, except an exceptionally tacky ending."

 In his 2011 book Horror Films of the 1990s, John Kenneth Muir opined that Basket Case 2 was "disappointing" and that it "eschews all the qualities that made the down-and-dirty, low-budget original such a great pleasure."

 On the review aggregator website Rotten Tomatoes, the film has an approval rating of 86% based on seven surveyed critics, with an average rating of 6.3/10.

 Home media

-Basket Case 2 was released on DVD by Synapse Films in October 2007.
+Basket Case 2 was released on DVD and Blu-ray by Synapse Films on October 30, 2007, and August 9, 2016.
+In the United Kingdom, the film was released as part of Basket Case: The Trilogy by Second Sight Films on October 22, 2012, and March 14, 2016.

+Sequel

+The film was followed by another sequel, Basket Case 3: The Progeny, released in 1991.